 Comments and Implications for Patients:

 Especially given that Dr. Lipton has been writing and talking about the "ask-tell-ask" approach for several years, I find these results very disappointing:

-- Open-ended questions were used only 4% of the time.
+Open-ended questions were used only 4 percent of the time.

-- Although many patients with chronic migraine have migraine attacks that last more than one day, Migraine attacks and days with migraine were distinguished just 4% of the time.
+Although many patients with chronic migraine have migraine attacks that last more than one day, Migraine attacks and days with migraine were distinguished just 4 percent of the time.

-- Chronic migraine diagnosis was mentioned in only 9% of visits.
+Chronic migraine diagnosis was mentioned in only 9 percent of visits.

-- Treatment plans were discussed in only 37% of visits.
+Treatment plans were discussed in only 37 percent of visits.

 It's also disturbing that the average appointment was only 11 minutes long when the impact of chronic migraine on our lives can be so enormous and devastating.